Code MedDRA Terms

 Only Current Terms Checkbox Selected in Japanese MedDRA Browser

 You can unselect the Only Current Terms checkbox to display both current and non-current Japanese MedDRA terms.
 The Non-Current-Tag tag appears next to non-current LLT terms.
-However, if you select a non-current Japanese term, the MedDRA browser prevents you from coding the term by disabling the Confirm-Button button.
+However, if you select a non-current Japanese term, the MedDRA browser prevents you from coding the term by disabling the Confirm button.

 Note The browser only displays current terms in the MedDRA dictionary regardless of the term’s Japanese MedDRA version.
 Terms that are tagged with the non-current tag indicate that the term is non-current in the Japanese currency (i.e. the term is current in English but non-current in Japanese).